Vice President Academic Affairs

 Kristen Wilkin, Dean of Workforce Education and Training

 Kristen Wilkin is the Dean of Workforce Education and Training overseeing the MERTS Campus and all its Career and Technical Education (CTE) programs (Automotive Technology, CAD, Historic Preservation and Restoration, Fire Science, Maritime Science and Welding/Fabrication).
-In addition, she oversees the Public Safety and Apprenticeship programs housed at the South County Campus; and oversees CTE programs on the Main Campus including Apprenticeship, Accounting, EMT, and Business Management as well as the Carl Perkins program, Dual Credit program, and Community/Workforce Education department.
+In addition, she oversees the Public Safety and Apprenticeship programs housed at the South County Campus; and oversees CTE programs on the Main Campus including Apprenticeship, Accounting, EMT and AEMT, Criminal Justice, and Business Management as well as the Carl Perkins program, Dual Credit program, and Community/Workforce Education department.

 Kristen was born and raised in Clatsop County and is proud to represent her community as part of CCC’s administration.
 She holds a B.A. in Political Science from Pepperdine University and an M.P.A. in Public Administration from Portland State University.